top of page

 2nd Draft

 Native plants offer many benefits for both water management needs as well as make positive additions to any landscaping design or garden!
 They have evolved to the local ecology, soil and climate where they naturally occur.
 Native plants have deep roots growing as long 15ft.
 These help with water absorption, filtering, erosion control and ground compaction.
-As result, native plants need very little if any watering once established.
+As a result, native plants need very little if any watering once established.
 Native plants also provide much needed habitat and food sources for local pollinators, birds and wildlife.
 They do not require fertilizers or mowing, which helps to reduce pollution and pesticides.

 Short Grass Sample.jpg